DOI-ONRR/doi-extractives-data/_how-it-works/aml-fees.md

 ### The fund today

-As of November 2017, the fund's balance stood at $2.387 billion.
+As of September 2017, the fund's balance stood at $2.4 billion.
 The reauthorization for AML fees expires in fiscal year 2021.
 The unappropriated balance has been divided into different allocations to be used starting in fiscal year 2023, as follows:

 #### Allocation of unappropriated balance

-- Historic coal grants: 68.3%
+- Historic coal share: 68.3%
-- Federal expenses (subject to congressional appropriation): 19.9%
+- Federal expense share (subject to congressional appropriation): 19.9%
-- States and tribes: 10.7%
+- State and tribal share: 10.7%
 - Reserve for United Mine Workers of America (UMWA) health care plans and retirement funds: 5.1%